-Except with the prior written consent of the CBN, no CGC shall enter into an agreement or arrangement:
+- 11.3.1 Except with the prior written consent of the CBN, no CGC shall enter into an agreement or arrangement: - a.

-- a.
 Which results in a change in the control or ownership of the CGC; - b.
 For sale, disposal or transfer of the whole or any part of the business of the CGC; - c.
 For the amalgamation or merger of the CGC with any other person; - d.
 For the reconstruction of the CGC; and - e.
-To employ a management agent or to transfer its business to any such agent.

-Prior approval of the CBN shall be obtained for any shareholding of 5.0 per cent and above in a CGC.
+To employ a management agent or to transfer its business to any such agent. - 11.3.2 Prior approval of the CBN shall be obtained for any shareholding of 5.0 per cent and above in a CGC.

-11.4 CONSUMER PROTECTION
+11.4 Consumer Protection

-The principles outlined in the Consumer Protection Framework and other relevant guidelines issued by the CBN shall apply to CGCs.
+The principles outlined in the CPR, other relevant guidelines issued by the CBN and any other applicable laws shall apply to CGCs.